ThijsTerporten/MemoryMaster/README.md

  - Normal = 20 cards, 10 matches.
  - Hard = 40 cards, 20 matches.
 2. On the top of the page a timer will start running to keep track of the time elapsed.
+> In a later version this will be stopped when the game ends and shows time remaining in the win screen.
 3. A counter will be next to that which counts the ammount of moves made by the user.
 4. In the top right will be two buttons.
  - One to reset the current game.